geordiemhall/rework-namespace-css/README.md

 `namespaceBody`: whether `body` should be converted to `.body`.
 Useful if complete namespacing is required.
 Defaults to `true`

 `ignoreUnderscored`: whether selectors that begin with an underscore should have the underscore removed and not be namespaced.
 Defaults to `true`.
 Useful for selectors that need to break out of namespacing.
-Eg. `._reset {}` won't get transformed into `.namespace ._reset {}`, but as .`reset{}` instead
+Eg. `._reset {}` won't get transformed into `.namespace ._reset {}`, but as .`reset {}` instead

 ## Example